portworx/px-docs/applications/hadoop-docker.md

 ## Simplified installation and configuration of Hadoop
 Hadoop is a complex application to run.
 Just a basic production Hadoop install requires: Active and Standby NameNodes, Journal Nodes, Data Nodes, Zookeeper Failover Controllers and Yarn nodes.
 The complexity related to installation and configuration increases when you have multiple Hadoop clusters.
-Running Hadoop with Portworx dramatically simplies this in two main ways.
+Running Hadoop with Portworx dramatically simplifies this in two main ways.

 ### Simplifying storage provisioning
 With Portworx all volumes used for Data, Journal and Name nodes are virtually provisioned at container granularity.
 Operations such as snapshots, encryption, compression and others are not a cluster, or storage wide property, but rather per container.
 This is a key aspect, because it turns the operational experience over to the application owner (DevOps teams) and not the IT admin (so you can avoid slow, static and out of band storage provisioning).